 - Breakfast( Rice, hotdog, egg, with fruits)

-- Buffet Lunch ( with seafoods and fruits)
+- Buffet Lunch ( with plates of seafood and fruits)

 - Afternoon Snacks ( Puto Maya)